 What if you’re aware that one or both of your senior parents is having issues with mobility and being able to perform their normal activities of daily living.
 You know the house they’re living in continues to decline in cleanliness, yet you decide to let them live alone.

 Perhaps it’s not really your choice.
-A difficult older parent can be extra stubborn and refuse to even to your point of view.
+A difficult older parent can be extra stubborn and refuse to even consider your point of view.
 Regardless of the reason, the assisted living community your parent needs is not on the table.

 If adult children continue to let a senior parent live by themselves and something happens to them, are they liable in such cases?
 What about any siblings or other involved family members?